iodigital-com/io-technology/data/blog/advent-of-code.md

 ## Experience

+### Puzzle Format

+- Every puzzle has two parts.
+Part 1 is usually where I was thinking "Oh, I got it!", and Part 2 usually comes with a surprise :-) Solving one part of the puzzle rewards you with a Star.
+Solving a complete puzzle rewards you with two Stars.
+You need 50 stars to complete Advent Of Code.
+- Every puzzle has a test example.
+- Every participant of Advent Of Code gets personalized input to the puzzle.
+If you run this input through your program and the result is correct you will get a Star.
+- There is a Global Leaderboard with rankings; if you want to compete with the whole world!
+But you can also join any of the Private Leaderboards.
+I joined a small group of iO colleagues and we had our own Private Leaderboard.

 ### Time

 The first few days when I started, it took me around 30 minutes or quicker to find the solutions.
 So I could just wake up a bit earlier before going to work.
 As complexity increased almost every day, it took me more than an hour or two.
 I had to use my lunch breaks for it and time in the evenings.
 And then there were a couple of problems that took me more than a day to solve.
 But roughly, I think I spent on average 2-3 hours per puzzle.
 That is 50-70 hours in total!
 That is a lot!
 And it won't go unnoticed.
 My advice, make an agreement with your friends, partner or with yourself if you want to find some time for it.

 ### Typing skills

-After typing hundreds of for-loops, I wish I could think and type as quickly as [Victor Rentea](https://www.youtube.com/watch?v=cK19rE2V9UY), and I wish I watched his videos before.
+After typing hundreds of for-loops, I wish I could think and type as quickly as **Victor Rentea** and I wish I watched his videos before.
 That would save me so much time.
 Something to learn for the next time!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cK19rE2V9UY" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

 ### Programming language